Nidhi3338/SQL/README.md

 most cloud computing platforms provides MYSQL IN AWS AND AZURE

 **MYsql
-INONDB is a default storage engine
+INONDB is a default storage engine for high performance and reliability

 ##  Data
 data is a collection of raw facts